 - We'll then sing together.
 Sometimes we sing hymns.
 Sometimes we sing contemporary praise songs.
 Sometimes we sing older choruses.
 Sometimes we do a mixture.
 The words are on the screen and we invite you sing along as we praise God through music.

-- Next we have a time of sharing praises and prayer requests after which someone prays a prayer on behalf of all.
+- Next we have a time of testimony and prayer that is led by one of our members.